cognominal/rolldice-rust-wasm/README.md

 I started by using the quick [chat copilot](https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat), iterated on /createWorkspace prompt and eventually pressed the button `create Workspace`.
-There was many thing missing or astray but that was better than doing it from scratch
+There was many thing missing or astray but that was better than doing it from scratch.

 ## Not quite there yet

-Uncaught TypeError: Cannot read properties of undefined (reading 'roll_dice')
+Uncaught TypeError: Cannot read properties of undefined (reading 'roll_dice').

 ## TBD